The Sony menu system can feel clunky at times when you’re looking for a specific setting.

 2.)
 To repeat, make sure you monitor the Audio Level Display to make sure your audio is not being blown out.

 3.)
 If you choose to interpret your 60 FPS or 120 FPS slow motion footage in post production, the audio from what you recorded is also interpreted giving you a cool slow motion sound effect.
-If you don’t know what I’m talking about when I say interpreting your footage, make sure to read our guide on shooting slow motion video with the Sony a6500!
+If you don’t know what interpreting your footage means, make sure to read our guide on shooting slow motion video with the Sony a6500!

 5.)
 Don’t set it and forget it!
 Continually monitor your audio levels the entire time you are filming.

-Now you should be able to navigate to the audio settings within the Sony a6500 and know how to customize your custom buttons in order to access the Audio Rec.
-Level easier.
+Now, you will know how to navigate to the audio settings in the camera and will know how to customize your custom buttons in order to access audio settings easier.

-Out of everything I went over today, the most important thing to keep in mind when recording audio is to do whatever you can to prevent your audio from peaking.
+Out of everything I went over today, the most important thing to keep in mind when recording audio is to do everything you can to prevent your audio from peaking.

 The other point I want you to remember is that the internal mic is of the a6500 is actually pretty decent, so don’t use that as an excuse for not trying to capture audio from whatever you are shooting.

-What’s your opinion on the in camera audio capabilities of the camera?
+What’s your opinion on the in audio capabilities of the camera?